 Hike Time – 1-1.5 hours

 In order to walk across the tidal crossing safely, a 5.30 am alarm call was needed!
 Of course, you could wait for the afternoon to walk across if you wanted to.
 This was a memorable part of the walk.
 Paddling through ice-cold water up to my knees in some places.
-But once I was across I could enjoy watching the tide slowly crept across the whole area until it was completely impassable and the glow of sunrise across the water.
+But once across you can enjoy watching the tide slowly crept across the whole area until it was completely impassable and the glow of sunrise across the water.

 The wonderful thing about doing the tidal crossing so early meant we had the track to ourselves for the day.
 No-one could follow us from behind and there was little point in anyone hiking from the other direction as the route was closed until low tide later that day.

 Waiharakeke beach is another great spot to stop for a swim in the sea.
 I did brave it on this occasion and it was a wonderful experience.
 Running up and down the beach afterwards to warm up was not so fun!

 At Goat’s Bay, the hide tide catches us out a little bit with a few waves coming close to the cliffs.
 But if you time it right then you shouldn’t get wet feet!
 And finally, I arrive at Totaranui in time for the bus at 10.15 am.

 Visiting Kaikoura on your trip?
 Read about my whale watching experience here